 5. Turning in homework teaches students responsibility.

-Practicing being responsible with their homework now sets them up to be both independent and responsible in middle school, high school, and college.
+Practicing being responsible with their homework now sets them up to be both independent and responsible in middle and high school, college, and life.

 6. Please don’t do their homework for them.